engr-julia/Engr-Julia/README.md

 I'm on a journey through the world of Computer Science, building the skills and knowledge to one day unlock the vast world of data as a future data engineer.

 ## 🎓 Education
 - **Bachelor of Science in Computer Science**
-  Currently studying for my Bachelor's degree in Computer Science.
-My studies focus on developing a strong foundation in computer science principles and programming.
+- New Era University
+- August 2023 - November 2024

 ## 📜 Certifications
 - SQL and Relational Databases 101 (DB0101EN, provided by IBM)
   [Certificate authenticity link](https://courses.cognitiveclass.ai/certificates/8534fe56c2024b459015134d9ebb1dbc)